On the use of cross-fitting in causal machine learning with correlated units: Applications

 \subsection{Clustered Data}

 In clustered data (which also encompasses ``panel'', ``longitudinal'', and ``repeated measures'' data structures), each unit belongs to one or more clusters.
 Units within the same cluster are considered to be correlated.
-Causal machine learning procedures have been developed for panel data settings by~\cite{Klosin2023}, \cite{Clarke2025}, and~\cite{Fuhr2024}, among others, typically for a single cluster variable.
+Causal machine learning procedures have been developed for this setting by~\cite{Klosin2023}, \cite{Clarke2025}, and~\cite{Fuhr2024}, among others, typically for a single cluster variable.

-Each of the above works imply that cross-fitting requires IID data.
-Theorem~\ref{thm:as-ind-ss} contradicts this idea, and suggests there to be little practical difference between splitting independently (ignoring any clustering) and keeping units from the same cluster within the same fold, at least asymptotically.
+When using cross-fitting, authors often imply that special care must be taken to avoid correlation across folds.
+However, Theorem~\ref{thm:as-ind-ss} contradicts this idea, suggesting little practical difference between splitting independently (ignoring any clustering) and keeping units from the same cluster within the same fold, at least asymptotically.
 Indeed, simulation results from \cite{Fuhr2024} support this argument, demonstrating that as-independent cross-fitting generally tends to be the same as, or even outperforms, other methods.

 Building on the work of~\cite{Fuhr2024}, we investigate a slightly more complicated data structure.
 Consider observations $\{X_{ij}\}_{i =1, \dots, N; j = 1, \dots, M}$ that satisfy a two-way clustering: